 It forced me to break up with my beloved anger.
 That, turns out, was the only way to open the starting gates to heal.
 My righteous self used to quietly judge the hell out of people who make poor, life-altering decisions.
 Now I understand that we all walk an edge, whether we touch it or not.
 My pelvis is my new gal pal.
 We talk everyday.
 I’ve gotten comfy with the mess of life.
 I’ve learned that grief can take time.
 The laboring woman in me has been laboring all along.
 She is the woman I was looking for.
 And this is the only way I could have found her.

-Molly Caro May is a writer whose work explores body, place and the foreign.
+Molly Caro May is a writer whose work explores body, place, and the foreign.
 She leads writing workshops across the country and her work has appeared in Orion Magazine, Salon, and Fourth Genre, among others.
 Her memoir, The Map of Enough: One Woman’s Search For Place (Counterpoint Press) was published in 2014.
-She lives with her husband and daughter in Bozeman, Montana where she is co-founder of the Thunderhead Writers’ Collective.
-Her next book explores emotional inheritance through the matrilineal lineage.
+She lives with her husband and daughter in Bozeman, Montana, where she is co-founder of the Thunderhead Writers’ Collective.